Is it safe for my baby to sleep on their stomach?

 For the last 20 years, the US government, along with the American Academy of Pediatrics (AAP) and other child advocacy groups have all urged parents to put infants on their backs to sleep for the entire first year to reduce to risk of SIDS.

-I will say… that I would NOT have let her do this but she was able to lift and turn her head from side to side – which at this point, she was.
+I will say… that I would NOT have let her do this UNLESS she was able to lift and turn her head from side to side – which at this point, she was.

-At the daycare, though, they do not allow sleeping on tummy so they wrapped her in a Merlin’s Magical sleepsuit – and I was surprised to hear that she slept fine.
+At the daycare we used, they do not allow sleeping on tummy so they wrapped her in a Merlin’s Magical sleepsuit – and I was surprised to hear that she slept fine!